istio/istio/samples/extauthz/README.md

 as an example of integrating custom authorization system into Istio.

 The Ext Authz server supports authorization check request using either HTTP (port 8000) or gRPC v2/v3 (port 9000) API and will allow the request if it includes the header `x-ext-authz: allow`.
+For TCP requests, the Ext Authz server will allow requests from source account `a`.

 ## Usage